 This typeface is the best bet for display because of its hand lettering feel.
 Recommended for use as a display typeface, the fonts are found in four styles- regular, bold, condensed and condensed bold.
 The condensed version is free for use.
 This is also an all caps, neat creation.

 A modular type of font with rounded structures, Environ was designed by Matt Desmond.
 As this font is created using many lines, it works wonders for small texts.
 Small blocks of words with small sizes are the best way to use this font.
-There are all total six weights, and only environ can be availed free of cost.
+There are all total six weights, and only can be availed free of cost.

 This font was prepared by The Northern Block Ltd. Jonathan Hill brainstormed and created this family of fonts which has a retro appeal and is quite heavyweight.
-This font family is good for using on apparel, t-shirts, web, print, motion, etc. There are total four types of three different alternatives.
+This font family is good for use on apparel, t-shirts, web, print, motion, etc. There are total four types of three different alternatives.
 The specialty is the presence of Euro symbol, European character set and kerning symbol that can be edited manually.
 Of all the attractive fonts of this family, Melon Gradient is free.

 These are the thirty fonts that will lend your designs the vintage and classy look even in this modern day but all in their own, unique way.
 So, go through all these styles and chose that one which caters best to your service.
 Design with delight with the help of these fonts but be cautious about the terms and licenses conditions.